holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_scratch/03_tron/lesson_plan_day_2.md

     - How similar to Tron?
     - How different
     - Ask for a volunteer so can look at their code
+        - Don't use same person as previous day
         - Talk about GameLoop
         - Talk about pieces that relate to Tron
 - Review Tron